vritant24/vritant24.github.io/README.md

     - Designed responsive UI and UX, structured with React.js, routed using react router, and styled with Styled Components.
     - [Website](https://fivefeetfashion.github.io)

+* ##### **Square CI** *(August 2017 - December 2017)*
+    - An application for continuous integration and deployment of Node Based applications with Mocha tests.
+    - Deploys newly pushed code to alpha, beta and or prod endpoints depending on the tests passed.
+    - Acted as team leader and followed the Scrum process to develop the application.
+    - Built frontend with React.js, and beckend API with express server in Node.js
 ---

 ### **Skills**